Pooja-072/Experiment-1-/diff_amplifier.md

 # THE MOS DIFFERENTIAL PAIR AMPLIFIER <br>
 <br>
-* A differntial pair amplifier is a circuit that amplifies the difference between two input signal while rejecting the common mode noise .<br>
+* A differential pair amplifier is a circuit that amplifies the difference between two input signal while rejecting the common mode noise .<br>
-* It is widely used in analog ciruits, operational amplifiers, and communivation system .<br>
+* It is widely used in analog ciruits, operational amplifiers, and communication system .<br>
 <br>

 ## WORKING PRINCIPLE OF DIFFERENTIAL PAIR AMPLIFIER :<br>